 - Powdered sugar

 - Candy eyes

 - Purple food coloring, optional (I used 15-20 drops)

-- Preheat oven to 350 degrees and line a baking sheet with parchment paper.
+- Once your potatoes are cool, preheat your oven to 350 degrees and line a baking sheet with parchment paper.